The Cambridge Security Initiative

 • How can Western intelligence communities operate in a world of seemingly ubiquitous surveillance, and how might they compete with – or harness – the revolution in open-source data?

-• What are the threats posed by intelligence, cyber warfare, radicalization, acts of terrorism, regional insecurity, and information operations?
+• What are the threats posed by cyber warfare, radicalization, acts of terrorism, regional insecurity, and information operations?

 • Are modern conceptions of transparency tempered by legitimate claims for state secrecy?
 What is the role of the intelligence and security agencies in a modern democratic society?
 What are the relevant ethical considerations?

 • What are the various mechanisms of intelligence collection, analysis and dissemination?
 How does the delicate practice of intelligence liaison work?
-What must students understand about counter-intelligence and covert operations?

-The teaching model follows that of Cambridge University, with the pace set by lectures, seminars and ‘supervisions’ (described below under ‘Independent supervised research’) designed specifically for this programme.
+The teaching format closely follows that of Cambridge University with lectures, seminars and ‘supervisions’ (described below under Independent Supervised Research) designed specifically for this programme.
+All instruction is conducted under the Chatham House Rule.

 ____________________